Dfellner92/100FEinterviewQuestions/ASYNC_JAVASCRIPT.md

 ### Synchronous Code v Async

-Synchronous code goes from top to bottom, each piece of code runs and then the next piece does.
-Asynchronous code flows similarly except certain lines of code will then run separately and then return something like an API response - which takes longer - while the rest of the code flow continues.
-Unless async/await is used, there will be different scripts running at once.
+- Synchronous code goes from top to bottom.
+- When code is asynchronous, it will take a bit of time to complete a task, such as a POST for user input or a GET from an API.
+- asynchronous code runs almost as a second thread (although js is a single threaded language)
+- using async/await can allow for handling of asynchronous tasks to avoid multiple scripts running simultaneously.

 ### Timers